What is Amazon SEO and How to Use It

 Here are a few you should consider using:

 The AMZScout Web App (available with a free trial) is a powerful Amazon product research tool.
 It can help you brainstorm product ideas and find profitable niches.
 It also includes the Keyword Explorer and Product Keywords which can help you find the best keywords to use for your products.

 You can access these tools in the Web App menu.
 With the Keyword Search tool, you can enter a seed keyword and the tool will generate dozens of keyword ideas that are related to it.
 You can also specify the category and marketplace if you wish (for example, if you’re selling in India you can set the marketplace to that).

 After you search for your product, hundreds of long-tail keywords will come up for you to review.
 You’ll also be able to see how many monthly searches each term gets.
 This allows you to choose keywords you know get searched by customers all the time, giving you a better chance at increasing the traffic to your Amazon listing.

-By using the Product Keywords tool, you’ll be able to analyze your competitors’ pages to see what keywords they’re using.
+By using the Reverse ASIN Lookup tool, you’ll be able to analyze your competitors’ pages to see what keywords they’re using.
 Enter the ASIN number of the listing you’d like to analyze to get started.

 AMZScout Keyword Tracker

 Once you take all the necessary steps to improve your Amazon SEO you’ll want to be able to monitor your progress to see how your rankings improve.
 This is where the AMZScout Keyword Tracker can help.